dotnet-foundation/website/input/about/election/policy.md

 - No company may have more than one employee as a member of the nominating committee.
 - Non-members of the Foundation with relevant knowledge of the Foundation and relevant experience or skills may serve on the Nominating Committee, except as otherwise set forth in this policy.
 - A current Director can serve on the Nominating Committee, only if they are not planning to run for re-election.
-- Persons are not eligible to serve on the Nominating Committee if they plan to be candidates in the current election.
+- Persons are not eligible to serve on the Nominating Committee and also be candidates in the current election.
 - The Foundation’s Executive Director shall not be part of the Nominating Committee

-Virtual Inc will project manage the Nominating Committee and be responsible for scheduling meetings, tracking progress, and record keeping.
+A vendor will project manage the Nominating Committee and be responsible for scheduling meetings, tracking progress, and record keeping.

 In the future, former Directors may be invited to become *ex officio* to the Nominating Committee.